Carreau/ipython-wiki/IPEP-21:-Widget-Messages.md

       'data' : {}
     }

-When one of these messages is received, the recipient should create a new Comm with matching `comm_id`.
+When one of these messages is received, the recipient should open a new Comm with matching `comm_id`.
-The `target` key is used to trigger some event when the Comm is created, such as instantiating a peer Widget.
+The `target` key is used to trigger some event when the Comm is opened, such as instantiating a peer Widget.
 If comm creation fails, a `comm_close` message should be sent, because no Comm should exist without its peer.

 Every Comm has a unique ID, shared only with its counterpart.
-The `data` key can be any extra JSON information used in initialization of the widget.
+The `data` key can be any extra JSON information used in initialization of the Comm.

 ### Sending messages with Comms

 This is the primary method for peers to communicate.
-Comm messages are one-way communications, which can be used to update widget state, either on the Kernel or the frontend side.
-Both sides can send these messages.
+Comm messages are one-way communications, which can be used to update state, either on the Kernel or the frontend side.
+Both sides can send these messages to the other.

 The kernel sends these messages on the IOPub channel, and the frontend sends them on the Shell channel.
 There are no expected replies (of course, one side can send another `comm_msg` in reply).